maniadav/interviewprep/javascript/javascript-concept.md

 }
 ```

----

-#### Block Scope

-Variables declared with `let` and `const` are block-scoped, meaning they are only accessible within the block where they are defined.
+**Block Scope**: Variables declared with `let` and `const` are block-scoped, meaning they are only accessible within the block where they are defined.

 **Example:**